© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Dinefwr Park Roman Forts is a scheduled monument protected by Cadw under reference CM367.
 View the official record →

-Dinefwr Park is a Roman fort located in Carmarthenshire, Wales, dating to the Roman occupation of Britain.
+Dinefwr Park Roman Forts is a Roman fort complex located in Carmarthenshire, Wales, serving as part of the defensive infrastructure of Roman Britain during the later imperial period.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM367.

 Dinefwr Park Roman Forts dates from the roman period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Dinefwr Park Roman Forts is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM367.